-The HydroScat-4 is a self-contained instruments for measuring optical backscattering (b_b) at four wavelengths in natural waters.
-The HydroScat-4 includes a depth transducer, rechargeable batteries, a data logger with real-time clock, and an external switch for controlling logging.
+The HydroScat-2 is a self-contained instrument for measuring optical backscattering (b_b) at two wavelengths in natural waters.
+Its unique optical geometry and sophisticated electronics also provide simultaneous measurement of the fluorescence excited at the longer wavelength by the shorter wavelength source.
+The HydroScat-2 includes a depth transducer, rechargeable batteries, a data logger with real-time clock, and an external switch for controlling logging.
 The data logger supports a wide range of sampling rates, as well as burst-mode sampling for collection over extended periods.
-Optional flash memory allows the data logger to hold many megabytes of data.